How to Optimize & Test Structured Advertising Campaigns

 Launch Tests

 Once you’re done with the steps above, launch the tests.
 Your goal should be to try out one element at a time so that you can determine which component of your strategy affected its performance.
-Once you’ve run the two competing variations, stop running the one that has the highest lift.
+After running the two competing variations, conduct performance testing to assess their impact, then stop running the variation that shows the highest lift.

 When you’re looking to run a social media ad campaign to promote your product, it’s essential that you run tests on the campaign components.
-This way, you can see where the ROI is.
+A strong social media marketing strategy ensures your tests are structured and performance-driven This way, you can see where the ROI is.
 Listed below are some of the most important ads to test first of all.

 Thumbnail

 Images are often the first thing that grabs a user’s attention.
 The imagery you choose to use in your website’s ad thumbnail is just as important as the words you include in the advertised product description.
-It’s crucial to get a jump on your competition and make sure you’re curating the right thumbnail that’s going to help your users click on your ad.
+It’s crucial to get a jump on your competition and make sure you’re curating the right thumbnail by utilizing a thumbnail maker that’s going to help your users click on your ad.

 To start with thumbnail testing and comparison, try color variations, create captivating titles, include text and compelling imagery, etc.